bspatafora/civicly.us/welcome.md

 permalink: /welcome/
 ---

 Welcome to civicly!
-Here is the information that you’ll need to participate.
+Here’s everything you need to get started.

 ## How does this work?

   - 1 conversation at a time
   - Each conversation lasts 4 days
-  - Every conversation happens via text messages that you and your partner both send to civicly’s phone number
+  - You send messages to civicly’s phone number
-  - civicly starts and ends the conversations for you
+  - civicly starts and ends conversations for you, and relays your messages to your conversation partner

 ## What should I do now?

-First, add “civicly” to your contacts.
+First, add civicly to your contacts.
 The number is the same one you received your welcome text message from: (630) 776-0985.

 Then, just sit tight!
 When the next round of conversations starts, you’ll get a text